Ashwin007008/Module-3-Backend-Data-Flow/README.md

 ---

-## How the assignments are organised

-Each assignment lives in its own folder, named after its learning unit.
-Inside each folder you get everything you need to start:
+## What is in this repo

+This repository contains the **starter code for one assignment**, at the root.
+Everything you need to begin is right here:

 ```
-<learning-unit>/
-  README.md        ← what to do, how to run, how to submit
+README.md        ← the full brief: what to do, how to run, how to submit
-  question.md      ← the full brief (story, tasks, examples)
 package.json     ← dependencies and the "npm start" script
 ...starter files with TODOs for you to complete
 ```

-> Only edit the files the brief tells you to.
-Read `README.md` first, then `question.md`
+> Read `README.md` for the complete details, and only edit the files it tells you to.
-> for the complete details.

 ---